Working

 It is always best to check local rescue groups and rehoming centres when you are thinking about getting a dog.
 There are so many animals out there that need forever homes, and the advantage of getting an older Anatolian Shepherd is that there should not be such a need for vigilant training.

 If you are looking to buy an Anatolian Shepherd dog as a puppy, then you will want to do your research in order to find a reputable breeder.
-On average, prices for an AS puppy range from $2500 to $5000.
+On average, prices for an AS puppy ranges from $2500 to $5000.